+‘My Father’s Coat’ is an incredible story, that details the history of South Africa.
 In a truly-unique presentation style, Michael condenses the epic narrative of South Africa into a bite-size story which is not only compelling, but totally accurate.

 Michael Charton is a Capetonian whose enthusiasm for the story of South Africa gradually lured him away from his corporate career, Michael qualified as a chartered accountant and spent time in a financial advisory role in the United States.
 He returned to Cape Town in 2007 where, during a short career in advertising, he was awoken to the art and power of storytelling.

-That passion for South Africa’s past eventually saw him resign as a financial director, and launched an enterprise in 2015 which was founded on the sharing of untold, and often incredible stories from the past – but whose re-telling would have the goal of and nation building – but in a way that would also entertain and enlighten those who would hear them.
+That passion for South Africa’s past eventually saw him resign as a financial director and launched an enterprise in 2015 which was founded on the sharing of untold, and often incredible stories from the past – but whose re-telling would have the goal of and nation-building, but in a way that would also entertain and enlighten those who would hear them.